-Question-Would the project: CEQA Significance Determinations for Aesthetics c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-(Public views are those that are experienced from a publicly accessible vantage point.)
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-Less Than Significant Impact d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+Question-Would the project: CEQA Significance Determinations for Aesthetics

+quality of public views of the site and its

+surroundings?
+(Public views are those that

+are experienced from a publicly accessible

+vantage point.)
+If the project is in an

+urbanized area, would the project conflict with

+applicable zoning and other regulations

+governing scenic quality?

+d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 No Impact

-The proposed project takes place on two officially designated scenic highways, State Routes 4 and 89.
-State Routes 4 and 89 cross the Sierra Nevada mountain range with various scenic views such as mountain peaks, meadows, forests, and lakes.
+The project takes place on two officially designated scenic highways-State Routes 4 and 89.
+State Routes 4 and 89 cross the Sierra Nevada Mountain range with various scenic views such as mountain peaks, meadows, forests, and lakes.

-The project would bring metal beam guardrails and culverts to current standards.
-Though metal beam guardrails and culverts currently exist within the visual setting of the project limits, temporary construction work would remove trees and vegetation, which could temporarily impact the visual forest setting.
-Adjustments should be made to the updated facilities to ensure they blend into the scenic environment.
+The project will upgrade metal beam guardrails and culverts to current standards.
+Though metal beam guardrails and culverts currently exist within the visual setting of the project limits, temporary construction work will remove trees and vegetation, which could temporarily impact the visual forest setting.
+Adjustments will be made to the updated facilities to ensure they blend into the scenic environment.

-The following avoidance and minimization measures would be implemented to minimize the impacts on aesthetic resources:
+The following avoidance and minimization measures will be implemented to minimize the impacts on aesthetic resources:

-VIS 1-Minimal tree and vegetation removal would be implemented during design and construction phase to avoid cumulative impacts throughout the routes.
+VIS 1-Minimal tree and vegetation removal will be implemented during the design and construction phases to avoid cumulative impacts throughout the routes.